 Unfortunately, you cannot use permanent hair dye to color your bleached hair.
-This will cause a lot of damage on your hair which most likely will be irrepairable and should be avoided at all cost!
+This will cause a lot of damage to your hair which most likely will be irreparable and should be avoided at all costs!

 Bleached hair color is completely different from permanent hair dye, and with good reason.
 When you bleach your hair, you are basically removing all the pigment of your hair from the cuticle.

-These are the same cuticles that permanent hair dye open up and embed its new colors into.
+These are the same cuticles that permanent hair dye opens up and embeds its new colors into.
 Using a combination of both can completely damage your hair.
 You will instead have to use a special dye for bleached hair that will need to be retouched every two weeks.